External Merits Review – Support Component

-On 1 July 2013, the National Disability Insurance Scheme launched in the Barwon area of Victoria, the Hunter area in New South Wales, Tasmania and South Australia, and from July 2014 will launch in the Australian Capital Territory, the Barkly region of the Northern Territory and the Perth Hills area in Western Australia (the launch sites).
+On 1 July 2013, the National Disability Insurance Scheme launched in the Barwon area of Victoria, the Hunter area in New South Wales, Tasmania and South Australia, and from July 2014 has launched in the Australian Capital Territory, the Barkly region of the Northern Territory and the Perth Hills area in Western Australia (the launch sites).

 The National Disability Insurance Scheme will provide long-term, high quality individualised care and support that is reasonable and necessary to meet the needs of people with permanent disability, where their disability significantly affects their communication, mobility, self-care or self-management.
 This may include an individual plan and an individually funded package.

 The Australian Government has established the National Disability Insurance Agency to implement the first stage of the scheme.
 The National Disability Insurance Agency will work closely with people with disability, governments, representative organisations, service providers and participating communities in launch sites to ensure the transition to the new arrangements take account of local needs and experience.

 The National Disability Insurance Scheme Act 2013 creates the framework for the National Disability Insurance Scheme, including eligibility criteria, age requirements, and what constitutes reasonable and necessary support.
 The framework set up by the legislation will be supported by detailed rules that keep it flexible and allow it to be adapted.

 A person who is not satisfied with a decision made by the National Disability Insurance Agency can apply to have the decision reviewed internally by the Agency.
 If the participant is still dissatisfied with a decision following an internal review, they can then apply to the Administrative Appeals Tribunal (AAT) for a review.
 The AAT is the external merits review body for the National Disability Insurance Scheme.